 Well, since Newing is one of the oldest residential communities on campus, it has developed several traditions over the years.
 Newing Navy, Co-rec football, and Autumn Bowl are some that come to mind.
 One of my favorites is welcome back weekend when we greet new and returning students.
 However, the tradition that stands above all of the others is that when students leave Newing they leave as tolerant, creative, broad-minded, and imaginative young adults.

-Would you recommend being a Faculty Master to a colleague?
+Would you recommend being a collegiate professor to a colleague?

 The position is not for every faculty member, but I would definitely recommend it to those with the appropriate temperament and those who are student centered.
 Those with a heavy research agenda probably would not be a good fit because of the time commitment required.